 2) Categories and services: accuracy beats volume

 Start with one primary category that best describes the business.
 Google’s category guidance recommends selecting a specific category from the list and confirms you cannot create your own category.
-See Manage your business category.

 Practical rules that keep you out of trouble: